 On the last episode of our podcast Let’s Talk Jailbreak, I made an analogy which I was told by several listeners made lots of sense, so I figured I would explain it here in details.

 Let’s imagine you are watching TV and you’re thirsty.
 You go to the kitchen, grab a glass, fill it up with water, and drink half of it.
-You then empty the other half of the glass in the sink, and go back to the couch.
+You then empty the other half of the glass in the sink, wash the glass, and go back to the couch.

-Five minutes later, you are thirsty again.
-You go back to the kitchen, fill up the glass again, drink half of it again, and throw the other half in the sink, and wash the glass clean again.
+Twenty minutes later, you are thirsty again.
+You go back to the kitchen, fill up the glass again, drink half of it again, throw the other half in the sink, and wash the glass clean again.

 It doesn’t make sense, right?
 Why would you throw that water away when you’re very likely to be thirsty again in the near future?
 Why wouldn’t you leave that half full glass on the counter and drink from it when needed instead of filling it up again?